evaherbst/Blender_remeshing_guide/README.md

  - Depending on the geometry of your gap, you might also want to fill it using "vertex snapping".
 Select one vertex and drag it over to the vertex you want to connect it to.
 Select this option ![alt text](https://github.com/evaherbst/Blender_remeshing_guide/blob/main/images%20for%20workflow/vertex_snapping.JPG) and then in the dropdown menu select what you want it to snap to, in this case vertices.
 Make sure to merge the vertices after snapping them using the Merge by Distance Tool.

 - If you have **floating bits** outside of your model (maybe from your segmentation) then you can remove these by clicking on a vertex or face in the main model (the part you want to keep), then Select > Select Linked (or use CNTL L), and then Select > Invert (or use CNTRL I).
 This will select only the floating elements that are not connected to your main model.
 You can delete them (Delete > **Vertices**).

+- If you have issues with **non-contiguous** areas (check which types of non-manifold issues are present in the select non-manifold window), this means the adjacent faces have oppostite normals.
+To fix this, select the surrounding faces (or the entire mesh) and go to Mesh > Normals > Recalculate Outside.

 **3D Print Add-On** This [add-on](https://docs.blender.org/manual/en/latest/addons/mesh/3d_print_toolbox.html?highlight=print) can also be used for mesh inspection and corrections. (thanks Peter Falkingham for pointing this out!).
 It has an automatic "make manifold" option and can run a lot of checks - however, I prefer to see the problematic areas myself and fix them as in the steps below, to ensure no structures are getting smoothed over.
 It is super quick and useful though.
 It also helps to check for 0 area faces and 0 length edges - see below.
 ___